 - She has little teeth buds, but her first teeth won't usually appear for four to six months after birth.

 - Her heart is beating quickly.
 At 160 beats a minute, it's about twice the rate of an adult heartbeat.

-The great news is that if you can see the foetal heart beat at eight weeks, your risk of miscarrying falls considerably; about 97% of women whose babies have a foetal heart beat will take that baby home at the end of their pregnancy.
+The great news is that if you can see the foetal heart beat at eight weeks, your risk of miscarriage falls considerably; about 97% of women who have an 8-week scan and see a foetal heartbeat will take that baby home at the end of their pregnancy.

-Abdominal pain You may start to get some twinges from your growing uterus stretching the ligaments that connect it to your abdominal wall.
-Your uterus should really be in your pelvis and everything has to stretch big time to accommodate its growth.
+You may start to get some twinges from your growing uterus stretching the ligaments that connect it to your abdominal wall.
+Your uterus should really be in your pelvis and everything has to stretch – in a big way – to accommodate its growth.
 You're likely to experience normal early pregnancy pains, but if they are severe, or you experience vaginal bleeding or dizziness alongside it, seek medical attention.

 Now is a good time to get a pregnancy bra as the big breast surge is almost over – they grow most in the first trimester (until you produce milk when they grow more again).
 Advice was once that underwired bras are a no-no but the feeling is now that anything is ok as long as it is comfortable and not restrictive or digging into you.

 Morning sickness, or at least some nausea, is almost universal.
 Women who don't get it may worry their pregnancy is less established but there's no evidence for this.
 They're just lucky.
 You may find you throw up without warning and that you feel sick any time of the day.
 The morning bit of morning sickness is a red herring – it can happen any time.